-South could see that the whole hand depended on finding the .Q.
+South could see that the whole hand depended on finding the $\diamond Q$ .
 But he can play either East or West for that card so what should he do?
-If you take the Diamond suit in isolation the percentage play is to bash down the A and K and hope the •Q falls.
+If you take the Diamond suit in isolation the percentage play is to bash down the $\diamond A$ and $\diamond K$ and hope the $\diamond Q$ falls.

 However, taking the whole hand into account, the best line is to cash all the tricks in the outside suits first and see if you can pick up some clues.
 Here, it is soon apparent that Clubs are 6-1 and also that West has three Spades and three Hearts.
-There is simply no This is a deal based on a deal from USA v room left, therefore, for more than one Diamond Switzerland in 1968.
-(Yes, some of us at (if the Diamonds are 4-0, by the way, the grand slam is doomed).
+There is simply no room left, therefore, for more than one Diamond (if the Diamonds are 4-0, by the way, the grand slam is doomed).

-The American declarer at the time managed Anyway, as West is marked with a singleton Diamond, you should do what the declarer at the time did - cash the ◆K and play a Diamond to the \$10.
+Anyway, as West is marked with a singleton Diamond, you should do what the declarer at the time did - cash the K and play a Diamond to the 10.
 All that remains is to add up the score...

 This series is all about counting the defenders' shape.
-Its counterpart (counting points) is series 2421
+Its counterpart (counting points) is series 2419

-VB#16 Y2 Counting the hand Part 2 SA Contract: 1N By: South
+VB#16 Y2 Counting the hand Part 2 ACOL Contract: 1N By: South

-Date: 21/06/2014 Board #: 4
+Date: 07/10/2015 Board #: 4

 Dealer: West Vulnerable: All

 Play this hand online!